mattmorgante/laravel-vegaroo/readme.md

 - Fix micronutrient graph on mobile

 Data Feature / Daily Dozen
-- bar chart weekly summary
 - datepicker
-- make it able to edit any day immediately upon signing up
+- style daily
 - servings on home page as well (more info on the detail page)
-- can only update one row at a time
+- disable caching on home
 - Content and images for detail pages with links to recipes

 ------------------------------------------------